clearlinux/clear-linux-documentation/source/tutorials/web-server-install/web-server-install.rst

 Once MariaDB is installed, we need to start the service and check its status.

-To start MariaDB, enter the following command:
+To start MariaDB, enter the following commands:

 .. code-block:: console

+   sudo systemctl enable mariadb
    sudo systemctl start mariadb

 To check the status of MariaDB, enter the following command: